grpc/grpc.io/content/blog/2019-09-23-grpc-on-dotnetcore.md

 <p><img src="/img/grpc-dotnet-packages.svg" alt="grpc-dotnet packages" style="max-width: 800px" /></p>

 In addition to the new published packages that ship as part of **grpc-dotnet**, we've also made improvements that benefit both stacks.
-There have been improvements to the existing packages including a more cohesive experience when working in Visual Studio especially around design-time build.
+There have been improvements to the existing packages including a more cohesive experience when working in Visual Studio especially around design-time build and language grammar support for protocol buffers.

 ## Feedback